 The South Carolina Department of Education requires all students to complete an "Individual Graduation Plan" (IGP) each year starting in 8th grade and continuing through 12th grade.
-This is a meeting with the student, a parent or guardian and the student's school counselor.
+The plan is discussed annually during a meeting attended by the student, a parent or guardian and the student's school counselor.